keu/docs/astro/configure-idp.md

 Follow [Microsoft documentation](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/assign-user-or-group-access-portal) to assign users from your organization to your new application.

-When a user assigned to the application accesses Astronomer, they will be brought automatically to Azure AD after entering their email in the Astronomer UI.
+When a user assigned to the application accesses Astro, they will be brought automatically to Azure AD after entering their email in the Cloud UI.